B.A.P (South Korean band): 2013: One Shot and Japanese debut

 In February 2013, the group began releasing material from their fifth EP, One Shot.
 On February 21, the EP ranked No.1 on Billboards World Albums chart.

 In May, King Records, the Japanese record label that once signed Rain, signed B.A.P.
-They released their first Japanese music video for "Warrior" on YouTube on September 13, and their album and single were officially released on October 9.
+They released their first Japanese music video for "Warrior" on YouTube on September 13, and their album and single were officially released on October 9. and released "One Shot" Japanese version on November 13.

 The group's sixth EP, Badman, was released on August 6 with the promotional singles "Coffee Shop", "Hurricane" and "Badman".

 2014: First Sensibility, world tour, B.A.P Unplugged 2014 and lawsuit

 On February 3, 2014, B.A.P released their first full-length studio album First Sensibility, containing a total of thirteen tracks including the title track "1004 (Angel)".
 Upon its release, the album topped the Billboard World Albums Chart, proving the group's international popularity.
 In Korea, First Sensibility also topped the Hanteo and Gaon monthly charts for February.
 The group took their first music show win on Show Champion with "1004 (Angel)" and went on to take two more wins with the single.

 On April 3, B.A.P released their third Japanese single, "No Mercy", and ranked at #2 on Oricon's daily and weekly singles charts.

 Following promotions of "1004 (Angel)", the group commenced the B.A.P Live On Earth 2014 Continent Tour with a two-day concert in Seoul, with an estimated audience of 20,000 attendees.
 This was their second solo concert in Korea.
 The group went on to hold a total of 23 concerts in cities throughout the United States, Asia, Australia, and Europe during the tour.
 Through the tour, they released the EP B.A.P Unplugged 2014.

 On August 11, they released their fourth Japanese single, "Excuse Me".
 On October 27, TS Entertainment announced that they had cancelled the South American portion of the concert tour, in order to give the group members time to rest.

 On November 27, it was reported that the group had filed a lawsuit against their label to nullify their contract, claiming unfair working conditions and profit distribution, including statements claiming that of the US$9 million the group had earned over the three years, each member had been paid a total of US$18,000.
 However, the following day, TS Entertainment issued a press release refuting the claims made, stating that there were "neither such maltreatment to the artists nor unfair clauses in the contract".
 Their statements were challenged when B.A.P released another statement claiming lack of accountability and saying that they were considering filing for defamation of character.